dodev/lmr/README.md

 };
 ```

-So now if you want to refer to `/server/lib/Analyzer` from any point in your project you can do it consistently:
+So now if you want to refer to `/server/lib/Analyzer` from any point in your project you can do it consistently throught out your modules:
 ```javascript
 var Analyzer = lmr('lib/Analyzer');
 ```